Laura Kaminsky, Ph.D. Student Plant Pathology and Environmental Microbiology

 Awards: Penn State University Graduate Fellowship (2018-19) Penn State Fund for Excellence in Graduate Recruitment (2018-19) PPEM Library Sequence Data Generation and Curation Grant (2018) Penn State College of Agriculture Tag Along Fund (2018) 1st place in Gamma Sigma Delta Poster Competition, Biology (2018) Cornell University Merrill Presidential Scholar (2017) Cornell University Agricultural Experiment Station Hatch Supplement Grant (2016-17) Cornell University College of Agriculture and Life Sciences Alumni Grant (2016-17)

 Publications: Kaminsky LM, Thompson GL, Trexler RV, Bell TH†, Kao-Kniffin J†.
 Accepted.
 Medicago sativa has reduced biomass and nodulation when grown with soil microbiomes conditioned to high phosphorous inputs.
-Phytobiomes Journal. † Authors contributed equally.
+Phytobiomes. † Authors contributed equally.

 Kaminsky LM, Trexler RV, Malik RJ, Hockett K, Bell TH.
-Accepted.
+2019.
 The inherent conflicts in developing soil microbial inoculants.
-Trends in Biotechnology.
+Trends in Biotechnology 37: 140-151.